-In a paper published in the journal Proceedings of the National Academy of Sciences, researchers examined lithium isotope compositions in the Ediacaran Doushantuo cap dolostone to test the plumeworld hypothesis after the Marinoan snowball Earth event.
+In a paper published in Proceedings of the National Academy of Sciences, researchers examined lithium isotope compositions in the Ediacaran Doushantuo cap dolostone to test the plumeworld hypothesis after the Marinoan snowball Earth event.

 Their findings supported diminished chemical weathering during glaciation and a meltwater plume that influenced salinity gradients, reflecting mixing processes between high lithium-7 isotope ratio (δ7Li) meltwater and low δ7Li hypersaline seawater.
 The data suggested weak continental weathering paired with significant reverse weathering on the seafloor.